palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-2-hands-on.md

 ### The SEC1 EC Key Format

-A private key can be represented in multiple forms but the variant described in SEC 1 (the paper can be found at [Standards for Efficient Cryptography Group's website](http://www.secg.org/)) is common (and the default output OpenSSL uses).
-Let's introspect the above private key using the ASN.1 debugger (paste it or use [this link](https://lapo.it/asn1js/#MHcCAQEEIJkK9PKZtn_Q27_h9Msl2ThBBPT_7-4Z-HTH7aZl0MEpoAoGCCqGSM49AwEHoUQDQgAEofYx1-G2JhjVczsvvPp7JxemaSKKle0KXG-JHMKy2W0Hy5xcrfhGAi1KShcl0kEC9hEqufN4-UO3HvGMKqY7AA));
+A private key can be represented in multiple forms but the variant described in SEC 1 (the paper can be found at [Standards for Efficient Cryptography Group's website](http://www.secg.org/)) is common, and is the default output in OpenSSL.
+Let's introspect the above private key using the ASN.1 debugger.
+Paste it or use [this link](https://lapo.it/asn1js/#MHcCAQEEIJkK9PKZtn_Q27_h9Msl2ThBBPT_7-4Z-HTH7aZl0MEpoAoGCCqGSM49AwEHoUQDQgAEofYx1-G2JhjVczsvvPp7JxemaSKKle0KXG-JHMKy2W0Hy5xcrfhGAi1KShcl0kEC9hEqufN4-UO3HvGMKqY7AA).

 From the ASN.1 debugger: